swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 ---
-title: "Step 4: Reproduce the experiment with DVC"
+title: "Chapter 4: Reproduce the experiment with DVC"
 ---

 # {% $markdoc.frontmatter.title %}